ned14/outcome/doc/src/content/alternatives/exceptions.md

 - Requires RTTI to be enabled or non-standard behaviour results (which is further binary bloat).

-- Not available in several major parts of the C++ ecosystem (embedded, games, audio, to a lesser extent financial).
+- Not available by tradition or convention in several major parts of the C++ ecosystem (embedded, games, audio, to a lesser extent financial).

 - Not available in many niche architectures such as HPC, GPUs, DSPs and microcontrollers.

-- Most codebases do not invest in adequate correctness testing of the silent proliferation of failure control flow paths which result in C++ exception throwing code.
+- Most codebases do not invest in adequate correctness testing of the silent proliferation of failure control flow paths which result in C++ exception throwing code (exception throws silently generate multitudes of slight variations of sad path control flows).